Dr4goniez/ip-wiki/README.md

 console.log(filtered); // [ '::1' ]
 ```

-Suppose that you need to create an array of IPv6 CIDRs in their sanitized notations out of the `ipArr` array:
+Suppose you want to extract an array of IPv6 CIDRs in their sanitized form:
 ```js
 const ipArr = [
 	'foo',